 - Gain knowledge of an organization and its approach as a community centered utility and an emphasis on race and service equity.

-- Interns can anticipate working 10-18 hours per week out of the WSU Everett campus.
+- Interns can anticipate working 10-18 hours per week.

 - Schedules are flexible with a student’s course-load commitment.

-- Pay rate is $12.00 per hour and work-study students are encouraged to apply.
+- Pay rate is per hour (TBD) and work-study students are encouraged to apply.